metinn/kasa/README.md

 Tiny ***Codable*** Store based on SQLITE with no external dependencies.

-## Goals of this project:
-- Very easy to start with.
+- Tiny (~300 loc),
-    - Add primary key to a Codable struct and use it
+    - Easy to read and hack
-    - No need to create tables, create indexes later if you need
-    - Nested objects can be saved, retrived and filtered with no additional effort
-- Open tiny library, restricted to be less than 500 loc
-    - Reading the source and hacking is easy
-    - Save lots of build time! (and maybe electricity, heat, CO2... who knows 🤔)
+- Painless, only needs Codable & Identifiable
+    - Zero setup code
+        - No database, table, index creation needed
+    - Easy integration, and disintegration if needed
 - Good and consistent performance
     - Query performance with sqlite json1 extension is good.
-    - Indexes can be created based on expression
+    - Additional indexes can be created based on expression
-- Upgrade path
-    - While this library should cover many use cases, it is better to have a way to migrate when needed.
-    - Codable will be the bridge in the migration
-    - TODO: An example

 ## Basic Usage